 Composer and improviser Isaac Barzso (b.
-1997) strives to explore the transfer of data and methods of communication between different mediums — and to create music and multimedia art that exists in the gap between.
+1997) strives to explore the activity of placemaking and the transfer of data and methods of communication between different mediums, aiming to create music and multimedia art that exists in the gap between.

 Heavily influenced by the textures of post-rock music, the structures of literature and film, and other aspects of pop culture, his work often utilises computer-generated music and computer-assisted composition to close the gap between disparate forms of objects and media.